Skilled Worker Route

 Overview

 When applying for a sponsorship licence you will be asked to provide an estimate of the number of certificates of sponsorships you expect to use for the next year.
 This can be reduced or increased if necessary.
 If your licence is due to expire after 6 April 2024, you no longer need to apply to renew.
 The Home Office will extend all licences from the date by 10 years.
-More information on sponsoring a worker can be found on the GOV.UK website.

 Eligibility

 A full list of eligible professions for the Skilled Worker Visa and their standard occupational classification (SOC) code can be found on the GOV.UK website.
-This list was updated in April 2024 to 2020 SOC codes, so please refer to the UKVI guidance for the most up to date list of eligible professions.
+The minimum skill level is RQF level 6 (degree level equivalent).

 The Health and Care Visa is a subsection of the Skilled Worker Visa.
-The Health and Care Visa applies to qualified doctors, nurses, allied professionals, and other professionals working in either health or social care.
-The minimum skill level is RQF level 3 (A-level equivalent).
+The Health and Care Visa applies to qualified doctors, nurses, allied health professionals, and other professionals working in either health or social care.
 Lower thresholds and other exemptions are available for applicants on a Health and Care Visa.

 An outline of the differences is available on the Health and Care visa webpage.